bparanj/crystal/computer/basics/ac-dc.md

 Understanding the differences and applications of AC and DC voltages helps in designing and using electrical systems more effectively and efficiently.

 DC (Direct Current) and AC (Alternating Current) are two different types of electrical voltage and current.
 The main difference between them lies in the direction of the current flow and how the voltage changes over time.

+- what is a positive terminal?
+- What is a negative terminal?
+- Is negative and ground terminal the same?

 DC Voltage:
 - In a DC circuit, the electric current flows in only one direction, from the positive terminal to the negative terminal.